 Referring to Kuurdak, you will think of the food with roasted meat as a significant element.
 Moreover, you will find the flavor of offal, garlic, and potatoes in this fantastic dish.
 Although it comes from Kyrgyzstan, it is warmly loved in Kazakhstan.

 It will have many other names in different regions, such as Gowurdak, Qordak, and Qovurdoq.
 Its name means “roast” or “fried”, which is how the food is created.
-Kazakhstan’s Kuurdak version will use many of the kidneys, heart, liver, and lungs of sheep.
+Kazakhstan’s Kuurdak version will use sheep’s kidneys, heart, liver, and lungs.

-Sorpa is a great option to add to your Kazakh breakfast recipes list.
+Sorpa is a great option for your breakfast in Kazakhstan.
 This rich soup is a typical dish in Central Asian countries, the Middle East, the Balkans, and the Indian subcontinent.
 You can eat it alone or combine it with bread.

 This awesome recipe consists of meat and vegetables stewed for an extended period.
 Its name “Sorpa” comes from the Arabic word “Shurbah”, which means “gravy”.
 There are various types and variations of it in different regions.

-The list of Kazakh dinner recipes will be more complete with Beshbarmak.
+The list of amazing dinner dishes in Kazakhstan won’t be complete without Beshbarmak.
 It is a national recipe of Kazakh cuisine.
 Boiled meat is the most critical element, and it becomes richer when combined with chyks (sauce made up of onions, salt, and meat broth).

 In Kazakhstan, the chef often uses horse meat, mutton, or beef to make this food.
 It is associated with the nomadic tradition of Kazakh people when they will raise cattle rather than cultivation.